Jewish Travel: Switzerland

 Jewish Cultural Community of Zürich

-The Web site of the Israelitischen Cultusgemeinde Zürich is mostly of
+The Web site of the Israelitischen Cultusgemeinde Zürich is mostly of interest

 Jüdische Schule NOAM, Zürich